PerHac13/School-Management-System/README.md

 ## Contributing

-This project is open for contributions.
-Please follow these steps to contribute:
+This project is not open for contributions.
+Please follow these steps to fork and do your own experiment:

 1. Fork the repository
 2. Create a new branch for your feature